vishwanetwork/VAEB/README.md

 - ERC-8004 on-chain reputation registry (trust tools use hardcoded demo data)
 - x402 enforcement on MCP tools (tools are marked as paid with fees defined, but HTTP 402 gating is not yet wired — the RentaHuman marketplace flow demonstrates the pattern)
-- Contract verification on BaseScan
+- Contract verification on block explorers
 - Production trusted setup (uses local ceremony; production should use Hermez ptau)